talmi/draft-bdmgct-spring-srv6-security/draft-bdmgct-spring-srv6-security.md

 SRv6 is now typically deployed in only one network management domain and may be deployed in different network domains in the future.
 In particular, the network elements and threats that have really tampered with the list may be in different network management domains in Operational SRv6 Enabled Networks, causing threats that are difficult to trace.
 As shown in the figure, suppose that when the network element 1 of SRv6 management domain 1 has tampered with the segment list, but the threat takes effect at SRv6 management domain 2.
 At this time, the threat generation and effective place are in different network management domains, and the management domain 2 cannot be traced back to the location where the tampering occurred.

-## Locator Block

 ## Limits in filtering capabilities

 {{RFC9288}} provides recommendations on the filtering of IPv6 packets containing IPv6 extension headers at transit routers.
 SRv6 relies on the routing header (RH4).
 Because the technology is reasonably new, many platforms, routing and otherwise, do not posses the capability to filter and in some cases even provide logging for IPv6 next-header 43 Routing type 4.

 ## Exposure of internal Traffic Engineering paths